OP-TEE/optee_os/documentation/build_system.md

 ## Compiler flags

 Default compiler flags are defined in `mk/compile.mk`.
+Platform-specific flags are defined in `core/arch/arm32/plat-vexpress/conf.mk`

-To add flags for a specific source file, you may use the following variables in `sub.mk`:
+To add flags for a given source file, you may use the following variables in `sub.mk`:
 * `cflags-<filename>-y` for C files (*.c)
 * `aflags-<filename>-y` for assembler files (*.S)
 * `cppflags-<filename>-y` for both C and assembler